Fujifilm X-T10 vs Olympus E-PM1

-Both the X-T10 and the E-PM1 have been discontinued, but can regularly be found used on eBay.
+Both the X-T10 and the E-PM1 have been discontinued, but can regularly be found used on ebay.
 The E-PM1 was replaced by the Olympus E-PM2, while the X-T10 was followed by the Fujifilm X-T20.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T10 Manual (free pdf) or the online Olympus E-PM1 Manual.
+Further information on the features and operation of the X-T10 and E-PM1 can be found, respectively, in the Fujifilm X-T10 Manual (free pdf) or the online Olympus E-PM1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T10 and the Olympus E-PM1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.